katpavan/katpavan.github.io/portfolio.md

 ## E-commerce

-- [Araavly](https://www.araavly.com/) - B2B cross-border eCommerce is broken & unorganized for India-to-US corridors, Araavly is fixing this.
-Previously was [Baaz](https://baaz.live/) doing live commerce infrastructure for e-commerce stores.
+- [Araavly](#) - B2B cross-border eCommerce is broken & unorganized for India-to-US corridors, Araavly is fixing this.
+Previously was [Baaz](#) doing live commerce infrastructure for e-commerce stores.
 Stores revealed exclusive collections with the help of an influencer or themselves via live shopping shows to a large audience.

 ## Plant based

 - [Fabalish](https://www.fabalish.com) - plant-based & allergen free falafel and aquafaba sauces.
 No meat, dairy, eggs, nuts, soy, gluten, sugar or anything artificial in their foods.
 - [Renegade Foods](https://renegadefoods.com/) - premium plant based charcuterie.
 Applewood slow-smoked meats made entirely from plants!
-- [The Plant Era](https://theplantera.com) - Vegan Smoothie carts in France.
-TPE creates plant based protein powder designed for performance.
+- [The Plant Era](https://theplantera.com) - TPE creates plant based protein powder designed for performance.
 Used by pro athletes like the captain of Arsenal football club, Pierre-Emerick Aubameyang.
 It contains 50% of your B12.
 No artificial sweeteners, soy, dairy, gluten or sugar.
 Comes in Dark Chocolate and Strawberry Basil.